Business bankruptcy information in California for small or large corporations, LLCs, partnerships and sole proprietorships.

-So while there are benefits to filing a Chapter 7 for a corporation or partnership, relieving the officers of liability for pre-existing personal guarantees and obligations is not one of them.
+So while there are benefits to filing a bankruptcy for a corporation or partnership, it does not relieve the officers of liability for pre-existing personal guarantees and obligations.

 Thus, if you are a corporate officer or owner and concerned about your PERSONAL obligations, you may need to consider a personal bankruptcy (chapter 7, 13 or 11) to deal with your liabilities.